kcarnold/cs344/content/units/05learning/qa.md

 Not necessarily, especially with *stochastic* gradient descent and techniques like Dropout: there will always be some noise in the gradient.
 The parameters end up dancing around an area where loss is low.

+### Why use MSE when it's so sensitive to outliers?

+If we have to guess a single number for everything, the *mean* is the value that minimizes the MSE.
+So this question comes down to: why ever use the mean instead of the median?

+One reason is that, if there *aren't* big outliers, the sample mean has less variance.
+Intuition: the median ignores the actual values of all but one or two data points; if you shifted every data point except the middle one up or down, the median won't change but the mean will.

+### What are the parameters of a linear layer anyway?

+You see this in the Fundamentals notebook where you trace the book's image classifier: the `Linear` layer has a `weights` that's `in_features` by `out_features`, and a `bias` that's `out_features` big.

 ### Is anyone held responsible for AI systems with racial bias?

 Many people argue there's not enough accountability.